people

 I am an interdisciplinary design engineer interested in developing rich multimodal interfaces to enable creative expression through computation.
 Aside from my academic background as a computer engineer, I am interested in electronic music composition and performance.
 My interest in high-bandwidth sensory systems partially springs from the applications these systems have in electronic music performance, and the intimate ties they create between performer, performance, and audience.

-My current work is focused on multi-touch input.
-I have developed a novel form of optoelectronic, pressure sensitive multi-touch sensing known as Scanning FTIR (sFTIR).
+Prior to ZeroTouch, I had developed a novel form of optoelectronic, pressure sensitive multi-touch sensing known as Scanning FTIR (sFTIR).
 The technology allows a pressure sensitive touch screen to be placed anywhere a pane of glass would fit.
 It is completely transparent and has no known wear mechanism, making it very durable.

-Prior to my work in sensory interfaces, I was involved in the field of information semantics.
+Prior to my work in embodied interfaces, I was involved in the field of information semantics.
 I designed the most recent semantic modeling code inside combinFormation, using a vector-space representation to enhance the user's ability to find and collect information that is relevant to their needs.
 You can try combinFormation here.

 publications